-St. Patrick's Day is over for another year.
-We hope you had fun!
+The St. Patrick's Day festival is over for another year.

-St. Patrick's Day on 17th of March and The St. Patrick's Festival which is on from 15th - 19th of March is Dublin's biggest festival.
+St. Patrick's Day on 17 March and The St. Patrick's Festival which is on from 14 - 18 March is Dublin's biggest festival.

 Our Airlink Express service will bring you directly to Dublin Airport to the heart of the action in the city centre, and The Hop on Hop off tour will provide Dublin's No.1 St. Patrick's Festival Tour of the city.

-The St. Patrick's Day parade kicks off at 12pm on Saturday 17th of March, with bands, street performers and all of Ireland’s top theatre and pageant companies represented.
-The theme this year is “Home is Where the Heart is”.
+The St. Patrick's Day parade kicks off at 12pm on Sunday 17 March, with bands, street performers and all of Ireland’s top theatre and pageant companies represented.
+The theme this year is “Storytelling” and it promises to be a 5 day celebration of the very best of Irish storytelling, both traditional and contemporary.
 See below for a map of the parade route.
-Legendary Star Wars actor Mark Hamill, better known as Luke Skywalker, is the guest of honour of the festival this year and the parade promises to be bigger and better than ever.
+The parade promises to be bigger and better than ever.
 Once the parade is over the merriment continues in the pubs, cafés and restaurants as well as on the streets of Dublin city throughout the day.

 The St. Patrick's Day Parade Route

-If you don’t over-do it on St. Patrick’s Day then go along to see the 5km Road Race, which starts at St. Stephen’s Green at 12:00pm on 18th of March.
+If you don’t over-do it on St. Patrick’s Day then go along to see the 5km Road Race, which starts at St. Stephen’s Green at 12:00pm on 18 March 2019.

-There are carnivals in Merrion Square and Custom House Quay throughout the festival, and events are planned in attractions throughout the city.
-Visit the festival website events page for details of events planned.
+There will be a three-day festival village at Merrion Square and a fantastic funfair in Custom House Quay.
+Events are planned in attractions throughout the city; visit the festival website events page for details of events planned.